-At the end of IME2, the curate What is my previous What Experience or How will this be evidenced

-Experience or Expertise?
-Expertise is needed? or reflected upon?

-Christ Is reliant on God - Father, Son

-and Holy Spirit - and lives out an

-infectious, life-transforming faith

-Examples of evidence might be:

-1. Shows a vibrant faith that can speak

-about their own joys and

-disappointments, experience of change or

-failure and is able to interpret how grace is at work in their life

-is at work in their life

-2. Is growing in Christlike character in

-daily living for example in love, humility,

-patience, prayerfulness, and obedience

-3. Has a well-developed pattern of life

-based on four foundational texts (Jesus'

-summary of the law; the Lord's Prayer;

-the Apostles' creed; the Beatitudes)

-4. Can describe how their faith is

-maturing through their curacy
+At the end of IME2, the curate What is my previous Experience or Expertise?
+What Experience or Expertise is needed?
+How will this be evidenced or reflected upon?
+Christ Is reliant on God - Father, Son and Holy Spirit - and lives out an infectious, life-transforming faith Examples of evidence might be: Shows a vibrant faith that can speak about their own joys and disappointments, experience of change or failure and is able to interpret how grace is at work in their life Is growing in Christlike character in daily living for example in love, humility, patience, prayerfulness, and obedience 3.
+Has a well-developed pattern of life based on four foundational texts (Jesus' summary of the law; the Lord's Prayer; the Apostles' creed; the Beatitudes) 4.
+Can describe how their faith is maturing through their curacy